 In order to review the effectiveness of the Board, its Committees and the individual Directors, the Board carries out an annual appraisal process.
-The annual evaluation for the year ended 30 November 2022 has been carried out with the assistance of an independent third party and took the form of electronic performance evaluation questionnaires.
+As recommended by the UK Code, and as a constituent of the FTSE 350, the annual evaluation for the year ended 30 November 2023 has been carried out with the assistance of an independent third party, Stogdale St James.
+The performance evaluation took the form of interviews with all board members, representatives or the Manager and the Broker, supplemented by electronic performance evaluation questionnaires.
 The evaluation looked at several key areas, including the performance of the Board and its Committees, the effectiveness of the Board's oversight of the Investment Manager, investment strategy and performance, risk management, external relations and succession planning.
-The responses were then collated, analysed and discussions held between the Chairman and the Directors.
-The performance of the Chairman was reviewed by the other Directors led by Louise Nash, Senior Independent Director.
+The responses were then collated, analysed and discussions held between the external evaluator and the Chairman and Senior Independent Director.
+The performance of the Chairman was also evaluated by our external appraiser and reported to our Senior Independent Director, who in turn shared the findings with the Board.

 The appraisal process is considered to be constructive in terms of identifying areas in which the functioning and performance of the Board and its Committees and the contribution of individual Directors could be improved, as well as building on and developing individual and collective strengths.
-There were no significant issues arising from the evaluation process and it was agreed that the Board and its Committees were functioning effectively.
+The overall conclusion from the evaluation process was that the Board and its Committees were functioning effectively.